FreezingMoon/AncientBeast/CONTRIBUTING.md

 npm run build:dev
 ```

-If you receive errors about the manifest or assets loading, try running `npm run generateManifest`.
-This will create an assets manifest file for the app.
+If you receive errors about the manifest or assets loading, try running `npm run assetLister`, to create a list for the app.

 ### Beta Testing